Ratioraji/Angular-refreshToken-Fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

+## Login

+- Email :  Any Valid email address eg : demo@gmail.com
+- password : use any password ( min of 3 characters )

+## Approach

+- Tokens are set to expire after every 10 secs from the backend
+- On making request to /employees with an expired token
+    - The /token endpoint is called via the interceptor and new token is set
+    - /employees endpoint is re-called and the necessary response is received
+    - effect of interceptor can be found in the console
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.